zeynepcelik1717/daginikgezgin/README.md

 ## ⚠ Source Code Notice

-The original game source code is **not publicly available** because the project was developed for a company/private collaboration.
+The original game source code is **not publicly available** because the project was developed during a mandatory internship for a company/private collaboration.

+Due to company confidentiality policies, only the public showcase materials are shared in this repository.

-This repository only contains:
+This repository contains:
 - Showcase materials
 - Visual assets
 - Presentation website